Conrad Prebys Music Center

 Music Major Programs

-The undergraduate program at UC San Diego offers a bachelor of arts degree in music and in music humanities.
+The undergraduate program at UC San Diego offers a bachelor of arts in music and in music humanities.
 The curriculum emphasizes the development of musical listening and performance skills as applied to both contemporary and traditional music.
 A third degree program, interdisciplinary computing in the arts (ICAM-music), is also offered.

 The music major is intended for students who may choose to engage in music as a profession.
 This major thus requires extensive development of musical skills.
 A student without the appropriate level of those skills upon entrance to UC San Diego must devote considerable time to attaining them, either in lower-division courses or independent study.
 Students can concentrate in composition, performance, literature, technology, or jazz and the music of the African diaspora.